Monthly Training in Action Methods

 I am a Certified Practitioner and a PAT of psychodrama with

-10 years of experience, which allows me to provide you with
+10 years of experience, allowing me to provide you with up

-up to 160 hours of training towards certification.
-In addition,
+to 160 hours of training towards certification.
+In

-I am the Associate Clinical Director of Family Service
+addition, I am the Associate Clinical Director of Family

-League, a local not-for-profit counseling agency, a staff PAT
+Service League, a local not-for-profit counseling agency, a

-at the Psychodrama & Creative Arts Institute, NYC, and an
+staff PAT at the Psychodrama & Creative Arts Institute, NYC,